-Before understanding difference between mitigation plan and contingency plan let’s begin with PMBOK® definitions of Mitigation and Contingency plan
+Let’s begin with PMBOK® Guide definitions of Mitigation and Contingency plan

 Risk responses identified using contingent response strategy is called contingency plans.

-You do not necessarily make both of these plans for all the identified risks.
-Instead the contingency plans are made for the risks which are under your threshold and flashes enough warning signs in advance.
+We do not make both of these plans for all the identified risks.
+Instead, the contingency plans in project management are made for the risks which are under our threshold and flashes enough warning signs in advance.

 |Risk Mitigation Plan||Risk Contingency Plan|